Phileosopher/commonplace/imagination.md

 The future is our [predictions](imagination.md) about what will happen in future instances of "now", but doesn't exist beyond our minds.
 Our predictions have varying degrees of accuracy, and *any* precision in our expectation of the future gives us reason to [trust](trust.md) it as reliable.

 Since we tend to [feel](mind-feelings.md) our predictions as if they were occurring presently, the experience in our minds is the phenomenological equivalent of [reality](reality.md) proportional to our ability to imagine.

+APPLICATION: We tend to obsess about odd, unlikely circumstances.
+This gets us into trouble because we assume that the unlikely things are likely, which can make us superstitious or anxious, depending on how we imagine its [results](results.md).

+FURTHER APPLICATION: When something happens, it typically means one thing: it happened.
+If it was unlikely, it's just as unlikely to happen again.
+Sometimes people get lucky, but it's better to trust an unlikely thing happening from an [unnoticed](unknown.md) place than where everyone is currently looking.

 The perceptions of "past" and "future" makes us [feel](mind-feelings.md) our existence is a continuum, and automatically registers in our mind as a series of connected events, even though they are functionally nothing more than memory, now, and imagination.